Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/methods.rst

 higher than the chosen processing site factor.
 Otherwise we consider it to be a processing site.
 TSS candidates that are in close vicinity (TSS cluster distance) are grouped into a cluster and by default only the TSS candidate with the highest expression is kept (see cluster method).
-The  nal TSS annotations are then characterized with respect to their occurrence in the di erent strains/conditions and in which strain/condition they appear to be enriched.
-The TSS are then further classi ed according to their location relative to annotated genes.
+The final TSS annotations are then characterized with respect to their occurrence in the dfifferent strains/conditions and in which strain/condition they appear to be enriched.
+The TSS are then further classified according to their location relative to annotated genes.
 For this we used a similar classification scheme as previously described [1].
 Thus for each TSS it is decided if it is the primary or secondary TSS of a gene, if it is an internal TSS, an antisense TSS or if it cannot be assigned to one of these classes